ZeFish/hass_mood_controller/README.md

 | `input_text.area_id_mood`    | `input_text`    | Per Area  | (Optional) Stores the current Mood for a specific area (e.g., `input_text.kitchen_mood`).     |
 | `input_text.area_id_preset`  | `input_text`    | Per Area  | (Optional) Stores the current Preset for a specific area (e.g., `input_text.kitchen_preset`). |
 | `input_boolean.area_id_lock` | `input_boolean` | Per Area  | (Optional) A lock to prevent an area from being changed by home-wide Mood calls.              |

+> [!TIP]
-You can still control areas that do not have dedicated `input_text` helpers.
+> You can still control areas that do not have dedicated `input_text` helpers.

-- If you call `mood_set` with no `target_areas`, it will target all areas in your Home Assistant instance.
+> If you call `mood_set` with no `target_areas`, it will target all areas in your Home Assistant instance.
 For areas without helpers, it will apply the requested mood using the `default` preset.
-- This is a great way to have secondary areas (like hallways or closets) follow the main home rhythm without needing their own complex state management.
+> This is a great way to have secondary areas (like hallways or closets) follow the main home rhythm without needing their own complex state management.

 ## 2. The Controller : `script.mood_set`
 This is the central nervous system of the entire setup.
 It is responsible for interpreting requests, determining which areas to change, and dispatching commands to the appropriate mood scripts.